MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

    6                                    transverse_slab
  ===================================   ===========================================================================

-For orthogonal meshes, nodes in the transverse direction may have varied spacing based on the skew edge region.
+For orthogonal meshes, nodes in the transverse direction have varied spacing based on the skew edge region.
 The properties of transverse members based on unit metre width is required for its definition section properties.
 The module automatically implement the unit width properties based on the spacing of nodes in the skew edge regions.